 Not bother with little details

-The flexibility that some sellers find in eBay really looks more like “busywork” to other sellers.
+The flexibility that some sellers find on eBay really looks more like “busy work” to other sellers.

 Zero fulfillment work

 Amazon’s FBA program enables sellers to place inventory in Amazon.com warehouses, then forget entirely about how it reaches the customer.

 No shipping cartons, no tape and packing peanuts, no printing labels or trips to the carrier.

 If the idea of shipping things out leaves you cold, Amazon was made for you.